Two tantalizing developments in late October, just days shy of the most demoralizing U.S. presidential campaign in the history of the world:

 Contrast where we are today with the 2007 Democratic primary debates.
 That’s when NBC’s Tim Russert asked longshot pacifist Dennis Kucinich to confirm a report that he was eyewitness to a UFO event.
 Russert, of course, had no interest in the material, and simply wanted to muscle the fading Ohio congressman off the stage and back to the fringe where he belonged.
 Remember that?
-Looking like he didn’t know whether to wet his pants or vomit, Kucinich fell back into the shopworn stance of trying to joke it off.
-And it didn’t help him a lick.
+Looking like he didn’t know whether to wet his pants or vomit, Kucinich tried to joke his way out of it, which didn’t help him a lick.
 Now fast-forward to 2016 and a scenario that would’ve been unthinkable nine years ago – a presidential frontrunner has not only publicly and repeatedly discussed her curiosity about UFOs, she has even advocated releasing related government documents.

 Put aside, as if that’s possible, your emotions, pro or con, about Hillary Clinton.
 Because this is not about her.
 Nor is it about veteran Beltway operator John Podesta, whose gamble to encourage the former First Lady to speak rationally and fearlessly about The Great Taboo has provoked negligible media blowback.
 Think about that for a moment.
-Whenever a public figure in this country utters something stupid or outrageous, the peanut-gallery microphones are always there to rain torrents of snark and reality-based facts and figures on the offender (not that facts make much difference in this day and age).
-And yet, although the echo chamber has dutifully regurgitated the quotes Clinton has made on three separate occasions about reassessing UFOs, no significant major news platform has bothered to follow up or ask what the hell she means by that.
+Whenever a public figure in this country utters something stupid or outrageous, the peanut-gallery microphones are always there to rain torrents of snark and reality-based facts and figures on the offender (not that facts are a big deal anymore).
+And yet, although mainstream magpies have dutifully regurgitated the quotes Clinton has made on three separate occasions about reassessing UFOs, no significant major news platform has bothered to follow up or ask what the hell she means by that.
 No debate moderator has raised the subject.
 Not even Clinton’s myriad foes have chosen to weaponize or even make an issue of her remarks concerning undoubtedly the most unconventional topic ever raised on a campaign trail.
 They’d rather talk about pneumonia.

-For more than nine years, De Void attempted to bridge that gap, at least on the journalism frontier.
+For more than nine years, De Void attempted to close that gap, at least on the journalism frontier.
 With the discoveries of extrasolar Earth-like planets becoming so common they rarely make headlines anymore, with millions of research dollars being dumped into radioscope dishes trolling for alien signals, and given innovations in portable technology designed to track anomalies in our skies, there would appear to be no better moment for the media to snatch the permission slips extended by Clinton/Podesta this year and start asking truly skeptical questions.
 But that hasn’t happened.
 Maybe it can’t.
 Denial and avoidance are not sinister containment strategies concocted by invisible corporate hands.
 They are the results of a faltering attention span, national and global.
 We don’t read anymore.
 We want shortcuts.
 We think in bumper stickers.
-Glossy campaign pamphlets are called literature.
+The political propaganda flyers choking our mailboxes are called literature.
 We want our Cliff Notes rationed in 30-second video bites.
 We want our favorite colors back, black and white.